 - Expedited authorizations: 3 working days.
 CenCal Health may extend the 3 working days’ time period by up to 14 calendar days if there is a need for additional information.

-- Retroactive authorizations: 5 working days with appropriate documentation.
-If further documentation is required allow up to 14 days Review determinations must occur within 30 calendar days of receipt of the request for coverage.
+- Retroactive authorizations: Review determinations will occur within 30 days of receipt of the request for coverage.

 - The RAF has been approved for the specified date span.